lerna/lerna/README.md

 $ lerna init
 ```

-This will create a `lerna.json` configuration file as well as a `packages` folder, so your fold should now look like this:
+This will create a `lerna.json` configuration file as well as a `packages` folder, so your folder should now look like this:

 ```
 lerna-repo/